ElektraInitiative/libelektra/doc/dev/architecture.md

 fact that modules must be loaded dynamically if they are not available statically.

-Plugins are usually realised with modules.
+Plugins are usually realized with modules.
 Modules and libraries are technically the same in most systems.
 (One exception is macOS.)
 After the module is loaded, the special function plugin factory is searched for.
 This function returns a new plugin.
 With the plugin